 Cherish is highly regarded for her stunning and innovative afternoon teas which she created during her time as Executive Pastry Chef at The Langham Hotel, London.
-Cherish has always carried a strong passion for chocolates and from 2017 - 2019, she took on a role as Creative Development Chef at GODIVA chocolatier.
+Cherish has always carried a strong passion for chocolates and from 2017 – 2019, she took on a role as Creative Development Chef at GODIVA chocolatier.
+Cherish is now the Executive Pastry Chef at the Pan Pacific London.
+She’s recently opened her first retail patisserie within the hotel called SHIOK!
+Cherish uses her pastry skills, inspired by her Singaporean heritage, to develop intricate and delicious treats at SHIOK!

 Cherish’s enthusiasm, skill and stand out character resulted in her taking on the role of one of three judges on BBC2’s primetime series Bake Off: Crème De La Crème.
 The series aired on BBC2 in 2016 and she quickly garnered a reputation for being the no-nonsense judge, not afraid to get out her ruler!
 The show moved to Channel 4 in 2018 under its new name Bake Off: The Professionals, where Cherish and Benoit judge the contestants at an impeccably high standard – nothing short of perfection will do!